pabloviquez/til/adobe/aep/IdentityStrategy.md

 - **Appointment_ID**: The unique identifier of the appointment in the store's database.
 - **Product_ID**: The unique identifier of the product in the store's database.

 **Another** identifier we cannot forget is the **ECID**.
-As customer uses the website and mobile app, Adobe Experience Platform will generate an sticky identifier to the customer device, this Experience Cloud Identifier is called **ECID**.
+As a customer uses the website and mobile app, Adobe Experience Platform will generate a sticky identifier for the customer device, this Experience Cloud Identifier is called **ECID**.
 The ECID is unique per device, for example, if I browse the site using one browser, then open another browser, the ECID will be different.

 **Identity Graph**
 Now that we have a clear definition of what makes a profile unique, we can move to the next step, which is defining the **Identity Graph**.